lovehhf/edx-documentation/en_us/install_operations/source/devstack/install_devstack.rst

 .. _Installing the Open edX Developer Stack:

 ########################################
-Install the Open edX Developer Stack
+Installing the Open edX Developer Stack
 ########################################

 This section describes how to install the Open edX Developer Stack.